 Cost of Equity is Difficult to Calculate

 Cost of debt (Kd) and Cost of equity (Ke) is to be estimated in the first place to calculate WACC.
-Ke is difficult to estimate for private companies because of lack of publicly available data.
-For the public companies the cost of equity calculation has various methods and which one to use has to be given a thought.
+Ke is difficult to estimate for private companies because of the lack of publicly available data.
+For the public companies, the cost of equity calculation has various methods and which one to use has to be given a thought.
 There is no single formula that can be applied to every firm for calculating Ke.
 Since estimating Ke becomes difficult calculating WACC, in turn, becomes tough.

 Unrealistic Assumptions: “D/E Mix will Remain Constant”

 The debt/ Equity ratio will keep on changing, and hence WACC will change.
 For the forecasting value of the firm, WACC is assumed to be constant, which in turn means that the debt/equity ratio will remain constant, which is impossible.
 Using WACC carries an assumption that the debt to equity ratio remains constant.

 Increasing Debt to Achieve Lower WACC is Problematic

 WACC can be lowered by introducing debt on the balance sheet.
 Adding debt beyond the optimal capital structure in pursuit of achieving lower WACC can increase your present value of the cost of financial distress more than the value of the levered firm.
 We need to first see how adding debt lowers the WACC to understand this.
 E.g. –